3 Weeks in Thailand Itinerary: Culture & Taste of Thai Islands 🇹🇭

 Baan Minnie

-You can easily make your way back to Bangkok from Koh Samed.
-There are public buses, minivans, or private taxis from Rayong to Bangkok.
-The journey takes around 3-4 hours depending on Bangkok’s traffic.
+Getting back to Bangkok from Koh Samed is easy and straightforward.
+From Ban Phe Pier, take a public bus, shared minivan, or private taxi from Rayong to Bangkok.
+The journey takes around 3 to 4 hours, depending on traffic.

 Hotels nearby BKK Suvarnabhumi Airport